PedroCarbonaroG/InterProject/README.md

 # InterProject
-Challenge design for @Inter&amp;co to improve knowledge about Java and microservices
+Challenge design for @Inter&amp;co to improve knowledge about Java and microservices.